If you are interested in volunteering with the Greenspaces Team then please email: firstname.lastname@example.org

 - To foster a wider community spirit in Horley, which in turn can help to reduce local crime and, or anti-social behaviour.

 For further details of their activities see the Horley Conservation Group website.

 The Woodchips - Chipstead Downs and Banstead Wood

 The aim of the group is ‘caring for the countryside’ and involves not only grassland and woodland maintenance, litter picking and scrub clearance but also wildlife surveys.
 Our work parties are on Tuesdays, Thursdays and Sundays.

 - Contact the Woodchips at email@example.com

 The group meet on Sunday - for more information see the link to their website.

-Merstham Magpies is a practical group for anyone aged over 16.
-They meet on the 3rd Saturday of every month and work on various sites in the Merstham area.
+Friends of Merstham Park and Greens is a practical group for anyone aged over 16.
+They meet every month and work on various sites in the Merstham area.
 Tasks involve coppicing, small tree felling, and scrub clearance as well as tree and bulb planting and general site maintenance.
 All tools and gloves are provided along with tea and biscuits so all you need is a bit of enthusiasm!